momobln/lab_react-firebase-auth/README.md

 2.  **React Project**:

-    - Create a new React + TypeScript project using Vite:
+    - Create a new React project using Vite:
       ```bash
-      npm create vite@latest community-wall -- --template react-ts
+      npm create vite@latest community-wall -- --template react
       ```
     - Navigate into the new directory:
       ```bash